Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Rich and delicious, Bacalhau com Natas, Porto, Portugal

-Dried and salted cod – called Bacalhau in Portuguese – is a very traditional food in Porto; in fact, it is the national dish of Portugal.
-The local joke is that there are 365 ways to make Bacalhau, one for each day of the year.
-It is one of the traditional Portuguese dishes that is a must-try when visiting Porto.
+Dried and salted cod – called Bacalhau – is a very traditional food in Porto.
+In fact, it is the national dish of Portugal and the joke goes that there are 365 ways to make Bacalhau.
+Therefore, it is one of the traditional Portuguese dishes that is a must-try when eating in Porto.

 Initially, we were turned off by Bacalhau.
-The dried fish is stacked in the grocery stores and omits a pungent fishy aroma.
-We couldn’t imagine how they made it taste good…but we were finally proven wrong when we ate our first bite in Porto.
+The dried fish is stacked in the grocery stores and omits a pungent aroma.
+We just couldn’t imagine it tasted good…but we were proven wrong when we ate our first bite in Porto.

-For a taste of the Porto traditional food, there is nothing better than Bacalhau com Natas – or Cod with Cream.
-The creamy cod casserole is layered with bacalhau, onion, fried potatoes and cream.
-The oven-baked dish is spiced with nutmeg and white pepper…yes, it’s rich and absolutely divine!
+For a taste of this Porto traditional food, there is nothing better than Bacalhau com Natas – or Cod with Cream.
+The creamy casserole is layered with Bacalhau, onion, fried potatoes and cream.
+The oven-baked dish is spiced with nutmeg and white pepper.
+It’s rich and absolutely divine – and quickly became one of our Porto food favorites!

-Another popular Salted Cod dish that I love is Bacalhau a Bras.
+Another popular salted cod dish that we love is Bacalhau a Bras.
 It is very popular in Lisbon, but appears on many menus in Porto, too.
 This Portuguese dish features cod, potatoes, eggs, onions, parsley and garlic – and is more like a scramble than a casserole.

 Where To Eat Bacalhau com Natas: Bacalhau do Porto at Mercado Beira-Rio